MasWag/XPubLiCon/README.md

 An XML-based publication list converter.

 Although most of the part is still unimplemented, XPubLiCon is trying to be a hub among various format for publication lists.
+See [https://maswag.github.io/XPubLiCon/html/](here) for an example of the Web page based on the exported HTML.

 ![XPubLiCon is (going to be) a hub among various format for publication lists](./figs/image.png)